nick1076/3224-LiPo-Watch/README.md

 *Headers*

 P1 (PROG - Programming Header)
-1 - EXT - External 5V, from programmer
-2 - UPDI - UPDI line from programmer
+1 - UPDI - UPDI line from programmer
-3 - GND - Ground line from programmer
+2 - GND - Ground line from programmer
 P2 (UART - UART Header)
-1 - EXT - External 5V, from FTDI
+1 - TXD - MCU TX
 2 - RXD - MCU RX
-3 - TXD - MCU TX
-4 - GND - Ground line from FTDI
+3 - GND - Ground line from FTDI

+# V1 Design

+The V1 design featured a rounded PCB with a 0.49" OLED display, 64x32 pixels.

+# V2 Design

+Due to the 0.49" OLED failing to work properly with the 3224 MCU, the board had to be redesigned to host a larger 128x64 pixel OLED display, turning into a more square-like yet rounded PCB.